marscolony2040/MLPortfolioOptimizer/README.md

 # PortfolioForecaster

 ## Description
-This is a simple portfolio optimizer which uses PyTorch to forecast prices and compute historical and predicted Efficient Frontier charts, along with plotting all stocks and their predicted prices.
+This is a simple portfolio optimizer which uses PyTorch and Scikit-Learn to forecast prices, classify long/short, and compute historical and predicted Efficient Frontier charts, along with plotting all stocks and their predicted prices.
 In order for this program to work you must make a free FinancialModelingPrep API key.

 ### Key Placement
 ![alt](https://github.com/mosharieff/PortfolioForecaster/blob/main/images/ky.png)